Zeid Hamdan

 At that period Zeid Hamdan had started to collaborate with Lynn Adib.
 They would meet regularly and record demos at Zeid's studio “Lebanese Underground Studio” in Geitawi, Beirut.

 During this period the pandemic started worldwide and the lockdowns were an opportunity for Zeid to focus on the production work with Lynn Adib.

 Career

-On April 30, 2020 they launched their first single “Taht el Ward” then a second single in June 2021 called “Ya man HAWA”.
+On April 30, 2020, they launched their first single “Taht el Ward” then a second single in June 2021 called “Ya man HAWA”.

 He worked on Elie Saab film directed by Mounia AKL “The sacred source” released on Sept 10th working remotely with musicians Marc Codsi and Jeremie Reinier.

 In September 2020 Zeid met singer songwriter Jeanne Humbert and they remotely recorded a remix of “Ana Be3chak El Bahr”.
 This collaboration would lead them to create a band with singer Celine Khoury called “Abaya Road”.

-On the 25th September he was invited by The Arab World Institute to perform in Paris to support the victims of the blast.
+On 25 September he was invited by The Arab World Institute to perform in Paris to support the victims of the Port of Beirut blast.